machinable-org/machinable/docs/tutorial/essentials/running-experiments.md

 ## Reproducibility

 By design, experiment instances can only be executed once.
-There are automatically assigned a unique experiment ID, a random seed as well as a nickname for easy identification.
+They are automatically assigned a unique experiment ID, a random seed, as well as a nickname for easy identification.

 ```python
 >>> gravity = Experiment.instance('estimate_gravity')